caiiiycuk/js-dos-docs/Writerside/topics/networking.md

 ### Configuring js-dos player

-When server is started you can use it with js-dos player.
+When the server is started, you can use it with js-dos player.
 For example, if your server is available on host `myipx.com`, [js-dos configuration](Player-API.md) will be:

 ```javascript